 A Canal Travelling Cat and a Magic Far Away Tree.

 Heavy rain drops fall with dull thuds upon the steel roof off the canal boat as a gust of wind pushes against the face of the stern, rocking it to a drunk left side slant.
-The dividing curtain hanging between my inside and their outside twitches in a slight breeze from a leaky hatch and like a ghostly appearance, air seeps between unseen cracks.
+The dividing curtain hanging between inside and outside, twitches in a slight breeze from a leaky hatch.
+Like a ghostly appearance, air seeps between unseen cracks.
 This is the story of How to Survive Off-Grid on a Canal Boat if you’re a Cat!

 A Boater’s Cat and a New Day…